benj-lazaro/eloquent-javascript/README.md

 # Eloquent JavaScript
-Book exercises
+My solution on chapter exercises of the book

 ## What is it?
-Chapter exercises of <b>Eloquent JavaScript</b> (3rd Edition) by Marijn Harverbeke; published by No Starch Press
+Based on the published No Starch Press book entitled <b>Eloquent JavaScript</b> (3rd Edition) by Marijn Harverbeke